s-ol/alive/docs/reference/04-1_result-kinds.md

 where `<num~ 1.0>` denotes a signal-stream of the type `num` with a current value of `1.0`.

-Constants can be passed in place of signals and will be treated like signals that never change.
+The [~][] builtin can be used to convert event streams to signal streams that track the last received event.
+It is not possible or necessary to convert constants to signal streams, as constants can always be passed in place of signals.

 # Event Streams (!-streams)
 Event results may contain discrete values at instants in time, but are